mjsanders/installomator_wso/README.md

 This should be the iTerm folder structure after this command:
 <img src="images/munkipkg-iTerm.png">

-4. Prepare this pkg for WSO with the WorkspaceONE Admin Assistant to create the metadata file and find the icon file.
+4. Prepare this pkg for WSO with the WorkspaceONE Admin Assistant to create the metadata file and find or create an icon file for the app. (tip: [icon generator](https://github.com/SAP/macOS-icon-generator))

 Output of Admin Assistant is default in your `~/Documents/Workspace ONE Admin Assistant/` folder.